UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 ## Models comparison

-### 1. Neural Network using Keras
+### 1. Neural Network using tensorflow
-To compare the performance of the custom neural network with a more traditional approach, we implemented a neural network using Keras.
+To compare the performance of the custom neural network with a more traditional approach, a neural network model was implemented using tensorflow.
 The model was trained using the training set, with a validation set provided for monitoring performance during training.
 The model was trained for 250 epochs, and a batch size of 32 was used.The batch size is an hyperparameter that controls the number of training examples used in one forward/backward pass.
 The parameters used to train the neural network with which the best results were obtained are presented below:

 - **Architecture:**
   - Input layer: Accepts input features with shape `(df_train_x.shape[1],)`